 The Master of Science in Exercise and Sports Medicine (Exercise Physiology Concentration) is a 36 credit hour program designed to provide the student with an advanced understanding of the physiological and functional adaptations to movement.
 The program integrates traditional lecture-based courses with hands-on laboratory experiences.
 One of the major strengths of the program is the combining of the practical application of exercise physiology with current research findings.
 Students may also individualize their program of study by choosing from a variety of elective courses offered within many departments across the University.

 The WMU Exercise Physiology program requires students to start the program in the Fall semester.

-The deadline to apply for the Fall 2014 semester is Friday, March 7, 2014.
+The deadline to apply is March 1.
 All application materials must be received by this date.
 Incomplete applications will not be reviewed for possible admissions.

 The Exercise Physiology program prepares students for careers in: